 - MA 2016, CUNY Graduate Center, Computational Linguistics

 - MLIS 2012, University of Illinois at Urbana-Champaign, GSLIS

 - Data Curation for the Humanities Fellow 2010-11

-- BA 2010, Brown University, English Literature with focus in early modern and medieval periods
+- Focus in early modern and medieval periods

-- Courses in art history and culinary geography, Université Paris-Sorbonne, spring 2009
+- Spring 2009, Université Paris-Sorbonne, courses in art history and culinary geography

-- John Jay College of Criminal Justice: NYC, 2012–present.
+- John Jay College of Criminal Justice: New York, NY, 2012–19.
 Emerging Technologies & Online Learning Librarian.